+The offices and Library of the College of Law are on the ground floor.

+College of Education

-The offices and Library of the College of Law are on the ground floor until the new Colleges of Business Administration and Law Building is completed.
-Also, on the ground floor is the Audio-Visual Services office with a library of films and records for student and community use.
+Also, on the ground floor is the Audio-Visual and Graphic Arts Services office with a library of films and records for student and community use.